History & Staff

 Eric Bishop Funeral Director

-While not a native Houstonian, Eric Bishop moved to Houston at the age of 12 from Detroit, Michigan (and a short stint in Beaumont, Texas).
-Outside of going to school in Austin and working at the New Orleans JCC for two years, he never left and considers Houston his home.
-The Houston Jewish community is very important to Eric.
-In middle school and high school Eric spent most of his time at the JCC, especially when It came to being a camp counselor and being a member of Cyrus Adler AZA.
-In college at The University of Houston and The University of Texas, Eric was a member of Alpha Epsilon Pi Fraternity and Hillel, where he was president of both organizations while continuing working summer camps at the JCC and was a Federation Pilgrimage leader in 1994.
-After graduation, he continued on at the JCC as the summer camp director, teen director, and sports director for 18 years until deciding to make a career change on the recommendation of Jeff Friedman, founder of Houston Jewish Funerals.
-Eric has been a funeral director since 2019 and loves to share his two passions helping families and being active in the Jewish community.
-When not at work, Eric loves spending his time with his family, which includes his wife Dr. Rachel Bishop, son Dylan Bishop, and daughter Marissa Bishop.
-He loves his Houston sports teams, enjoys watching movies, loves live music, live theater, and traveling (especially Walt Disney World, his happy place).
-He also currently is an officer in The Hebrew Order of David, serves in the Fine Arts Booster Club at The Emery Weiner School, and is a board member of Houston Hillel (where he is a Past President).
-For inquiries, please email: [email protected]
+Though not a native Houstonian, Eric relocated to Houston at age 12 from Detroit, Michigan, with a brief period in Beaumont, TX.
+His educational journey included attending schools in Austin and working at the New Orleans JCC for two years.
+Despite these experiences, he currently has established Houston as his primary home.The Houston Jewish community has played a significant role in Eric's life.
+During his middle and high school years, he was actively involved at the JCC, serving as a camp counselor and a member of Cyrus Adler AZA.
+His college years at the University of Houston and the University of Texas saw him engaging with the community through Alpha Epsilon Pi Fraternity and Hillel, where he held leadership positions as president of both organizations.
+He also continued his involvement with summer camps at the JCC and participated as a Federation Pilgrimage leader in 1994.Following graduation, Eric dedicated 18 years to the JCC, serving as summer camp director, teen director, and sports director.
+His career path shifted upon the recommendation of Jeff Friedman, founder of Houston Jewish Funerals.
+Since 2014, Eric has been employed and has been a licensed funeral director since 2019.
+He finds fulfillment in supporting families and actively contributing to the Jewish community.Outside of his professional commitments, Eric values spending quality time with his family, which includes his wife, Dr. Rachel Bishop, and their children, Dylan and Marissa Bishop.
+His personal interests encompass supporting Houston sports teams, watching films, enjoying live music and theater, and traveling, with a particular fondness for Walt Disney World Resort.
+Additionally, he serves as President of Lodge Galil in The Hebrew Order of David and is a board member and past president of Houston Hillel.

 • Margaret Little